 The following is only a general discussion about types of IRAs and Qualified Plans for which the Contracts may be available.
 We are not the administrator of any Qualified Plan.
 The plan administrator and/or custodian, whichever is applicable, (but not us) is responsible for all Plan administrative duties including, but not limited to, notification of distribution options, disbursement of Plan benefits, handling any processing and administration of Qualified Plan loans, compliance regulatory requirements and federal and state tax reporting of income/distributions from the Plan to Plan participants and, if applicable, Beneficiaries of Plan participants and IRA contributions from Plan participants.
 Our administrative duties are limited to administration of the Contract and any disbursements of any Contract benefits to the Owner, Annuitant, or Beneficiary of the Contract, as applicable.
-Our tax reporting responsibility is limited to federal and state tax reporting of income/distribution regarding individuals with signatory authority on the Contract(s) owned.
+Our tax reporting responsibility is limited to federal and state tax reporting of income/distributions to the applicable payee and IRA contributions from the Owner of a Contract, as recorded on our books and records.
+The Qualified Plan (the plan administrator or the custodian) is required to provide us with information regarding individuals with signatory authority on the Contract(s) owned.
 If you are purchasing a Qualified Contract, you should consult with your plan administrator and/or a qualified tax advisor.
 You should also consult with a qualified tax advisor and/or plan administrator before you withdraw any portion of your Contract Value.